jimbaker/clamped/README.md

         print "Being init-ed", self

     def call(self):
-        print "foo"
+        print "Hello, world!"
         return 42
 ````

-Next, a key piece of clamp is that it supports setuptools and soon
+Next, a key piece of Clamp is that it supports setuptools and soon
 the PyPI ecosystem.
 This is all that is required to clamp a module,
 you simply need to specify it with the `clamp` keyword and require the
 `clamp` package: